hackthepeople/meetup-guide/organizers-handbook.md

 3. If the speaker fails to arrive on time.

- - Be sure to communicate before hand that this meetup sticks to the schedule and we expect everyone, including the speaker, to show up promptly and be ready to begin on time.
+ - Be sure to communicate beforehand that this meetup sticks to the schedule and we expect everyone, including the speaker, to show up promptly and be ready to begin on time.